bihorac-LAB/Exposome/Tools/doc/UserManual.md

   - `output/geocoded_fips_codes_<timestamp>.zip`
 - Note: `<timestamp>` is a datetime string indicating when the script was executed (e.g., 20250624_150230).

-If `LOCATION.csv` is provided, it will be updated with FIPS codes and saved as `LOCATION.csv` in the output folder. `LOCATION_HISTORY.csv` will be copied unchanged to the output folder.
+If `LOCATION.csv` and `LOCATION_HISTORY.csv` are provided, they will be copied to the output folder.
 These files are not included in the zip archives.

 **Zipped Output Columns Description**